wso2/docs-ob-toolkit-cds/en/docs/learn/app-to-app-redirection.md

    2. App-based redirection

 Browser-based redirection is the general redirection flow supported by most of the open banking specifications.
-The *Open Banking Standard - UK* mentions an app-based redirection flow, which is known as **App-to-App redirection**.
+The *Open Banking Standard - CDS* mentions an app-based redirection flow, which is known as **App-to-App redirection**.

 !!! note
     WSO2 Open Banking supports both browser-based and app-based redirection flows.